MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ms.search.form: 30118, 30119, 30120, 30101, 30102
 ---

-# Troubleshooting the Shopify and Business Central Synchronization
+# Troubleshooting the Shopify and Business Central synchronization

 You might run into situations where you need to troubleshoot issues when synchronizing data between Shopify and [!INCLUDE[prod_short](../includes/prod_short.md)].
 This page defines troubleshooting steps for some typical scenarios.